-9. Drug abuse: Amphetemines, heroin, cocaine and other medicines may actually numb the heart so much that it becomes a less effective pump.
+9. Drug abuse: Amphetamines, heroin, cocaine and other drugs may actually numb the heart so much that it becomes a less effective pump and ultimately fails.

-10. Alcohol Abuse: Years of abusing your body.
+10. Alcohol Abuse: Years of abusing your body can cause it.

 11. Infection: Influenza, mumps, and rabies are infections that can stun the heart, as are various bacterial infections (streptococcal, rheumatic heart disease).
 Likewise, sepsis (a systemic blood infection) can also weaken the heart's ability to pump blood.